Decimalish

 This isn't yet another JavaScript quirk, but an unfortunate pitfall of nearly all numbers represented by computers.

 While we read numbers in decimal, computers read binary and must convert.
-Information can be lost when converting a fixed number of bits and yield confusing results.
+Information can be lost when converting a fixed number of bits and can yield confusing results.
 In finance or engineering these errors are simply unacceptable.

 Decimalish addresses exactly this concern.
 It removes the need to convert by directly representing numbers in decimal.